Chris Kirubi: Former investments

 At one time, Kirubi owned 9.58 percent of UAP Holdings, an investment and insurance conglomerate that provides investment and insurance services in the countries of Eastern and Central Africa.
 In 2015, he sold his shares to Old Mutual and exited the stock.

 In May 2020, Haco Industries sold the BIC brand (stationery, lighters and shavers) to French conglomerate Société BIC.
 The deal brought to an end 40 years of Haco’s BIC franchise.

 Philanthropy

-Chris Kirubi was involved in a youth mentorship programme dubbed Ask Kirubi.
-He drove his passion for empowering youth in Africa through online authorship and physical talks in High schools and Universities in Kenya.
+Kirubi was involved in a youth mentorship programme called Ask Kirubi.
+He pursued his passion for youth empowerment in Africa through online authorship and physical talks in high schools and universities in Kenya.

 Death

-Chris Kirubi died on 14 June 2021 after a long battle with colon cancer.
+Kirubi died on 14 June 2021 after a long battle with colon cancer.